yalelibrary/yul-dc-management/README.md

   - Access the rails console for debugging

     ```bash
-    bundle exec rails c
+    rails c
     ```

-  - Run the tests, excluding those that require the Yale VPN (the tilda(~) means the tag is excluded)
+  - Run the tests.
+Note: You will need to be on the VPN.

     ```bash
-    bundle exec rspec --tag ~vpn_only:true
+    rspec
     ```

-  - Run only the tests that require the Yale VPN

-    ```bash
-    bundle exec rspec --tag vpn_only:true
-    ```

   - Run Rubocop to fix any style errors

     ```bash
-    bundle exec rubocop -a
+    rubocop -a
     ```

     - If Rubocop is still flagging something that you've checked and want to keep as-is, add it to the `.rubocop_todo.yml` manually.